 Malaysia’s south-western coastal state and the country’s historical heart, Malacca, has many aces up its sleeve.
 The destination is extremely popular amongst travel enthusiasts.
 Steeped in culture, history, and traditions, this coastal state allows you a peek into the Malaysian way of life through its many museums, architectural, gastronomic delights, and plenty of places to visit in Malacca.
 Malacca is truly a melting pot of cultures with its unique blend of Chinese, Portuguese and Dutch influences.

 12 Best Places To Visit In Malacca

 Here are the top 12 places to visit in Malacca.
 There are tranquil beaches, lakes and hot springs for those seeking a relaxing break from the hubbub of Kuala Lumpur:

 A UNESCO World Heritage Site, the capital city of Malacca is a rollercoaster ride of visual and sensory delights.
-You can either take a leisurely stroll through the historical centre or a ride in the vibrant and quirky ‘trishaw’ to soak in the flavour of this cultural rich city.
+You can either take a leisurely stroll through the historical center or a ride in the vibrant and quirky ‘trishaw’ to soak in the flavor of this culturally rich city.

-Must-visit attractions: Baba Nyonya Heritage Museum, Christ Church, Cheng Hoon Teng Temple (exquisite engraved woodwork), Stadhuys, Melaka Sultanate Palace, A’Famosa (Portuguese ruins), Eye on Melaka, Melaka River Cruise, Jonker Street (for antiques, knick-knacks and tantalising traditional food)
+Must-visit attractions: Baba Nyonya Heritage Museum, Christ Church, Cheng Hoon Teng Temple (exquisite engraved woodwork), Stadhuys, Melaka Sultanate Palace, A’Famosa (Portuguese ruins), Eye on Melaka, Melaka River Cruise, Jonker Street (for antiques, knick-knacks, and tantalizing traditional food).

-Do Not Miss: Friday and Saturday Jonker Walk Night Market is one of the top places to visit in Melaka at night; must sample the fried egg ice-cream and Nyonya pineapple tarts
+Do not miss: Friday and Saturday Jonker Walk Night Market is the best place to visit in Malacca at night.
+You must sample the fried egg ice-cream and Nyonya pineapple tarts.

 Malaysia Holiday Packages On TravelTriangle